ChenPan311/chatApp-reactNative/README.md

 # chatApp-reactNative

-Simple one group chat app created in React Native, using Firebase and react-native-gifted-chat.
+Simple chat app created in React Native, using Firebase and react-native-gifted-chat.

+One-on-One chats.